libretro/RetroArch/CONTRIBUTING.md

 # Contributing to RetroArch

-If you are a developer and want to contribute to the development of RetroArch, please read this.
-If you have found a bug and want to submit a minor patch or a bug report, please read this as well.
+If you are a developer who wishes to contribute to the development of _RetroArch_; or if you have found a bug and wish to submit a minor patch and/or bug report, please read this document.

-# Submitting a bug report
+Active discussions happen on our [Discord](https://discordapp.com/invite/27Xxm2h), mostly within the _Programming_ channel category.
+We value discussions that happen in real time around these contributions.

+## Submitting Bug Reports

+Bug reports in _RetroArch_ may fall into one of two categories:

+ * _RetroArch_ itself, the user interface and API around all of the various cores.
+ * Individual _Core_, of which interact with _RetroArch_.

-When submitting a bug report, make sure that the bug is local to RetroArch.
+When submitting a bug report, ensure that the report is submitted to the correct repository.
-A bug in a libretro core or something deemed to be external is likely to be closed very fast.
-If you still suspect a bug in RetroArch, make sure to test with several cores to make sure.

-If you have troubles building RetroArch on Linux/BSD/OSX, make sure to paste shell output of ./configure, as well as config.log and shell output of make.
-If building on Windows, just paste shell output of make.
+For _RetroArch_ itself, it is done by reporting a bug within the [RetroArch](https://github.com/libretro/RetroArch) repository.
+For other cores, please use the search function within the [libretro Organization](https://github.com/libretro) on GitHub.
+Issues that are specific to a core and not _RetroArch_ are likely to be closed very quickly.
+If an issue is suspected with _RetroArch_, please make sure to test with multiple cores to be sure that is is not isolated.

-If the issue occurs during runtime, make sure to paste RetroArch's verbose log.
+If the issue occurs during runtime, please paste the verbose log output:

-If using Phoenix frontend, you can find log in (File -> Show Log) after running.
+ * If using the _Pheonix_ interface, the log will be in _File_ -> _Show Log_.
+ * If using the main interface, enable verbose logging with _Settings_ -> _Logging_ ->
+   _Logging Verbosity_.
+Ensure both _Log to File_ and _Timestamp log Files_ is enabled.
-In console, make sure to run with verbose (-v) flag.
+ * Otherwise, run _RetroArch_ with the verbose (`-v`) flag.

+If the error happens during compilation and/or building, paste the output of `./configure` and `make` accordingly.
+If using an IDE, please paste any of the errors and log output.

 # Pull Requests
 Outside contributions are generally only accepted in the form of a pull request.
 The process is very simple.